ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 # Torture Prevention
 Most humans in pain are afflicted by spriritual forces, microaggressions or flat out attacks.
 If your humans are in pain, _assume_ that the source is spiritual and just try feeling around for it.
 Typically, the more intense the pain, the more likely that it is orchestrated.
 You don't need a team for this, you can perform this on your own.

 The most common form of torture is not inflicted by ghosts _or_ deities, but by something we call "spheres".
 Not to be confused with the "orbs" you might see on YouTube; spheres are little balls of energy between the size of a marble and a golf ball and are primarily responsible for migranes.
 Without interferance, they pick a spot in human's head or body and sit there creating immense amounts of pain.

-# needs work
-For some reason, if a deity reaches in and touches the sphere, it dissolves -- but it will also "run" if you try to touch it.
-Thats how you can tell the pain is "fake", if you try to touch it and the pain starts moving around your human's head or body.
-Spheres are also pretty slow and may move around your human's head, and sometimes even the body to escape, but they are easy to catch and only take a few minutes to kill.

 The feeling of being tortured amounts to a spirtual form generating a high energy beam that is horribly painful to humans.
-This can originate from deities, ghosts, spheres and the dark cloud.
+This can originate from deities, ghosts, spheres or the dark cloud.
 It can occur anywhere in your body, all four forms of beings are essentially relying on the same technique, its akin to someone playing a video game and pressing the X button over and over again.
 There isn't much tactical variety, but the pain manifests in:

 - migraines
 - earaches